Paperwork When Buying a Car in Wisconsin

 You cannot legally buy a vehicle without a title; the responsibility falls on the seller for obtaining a copy of the title.

-So, before initiating a sale, the seller must complete a Wisconsin Title & License Plate Application and pay a $20 fee to replace a lost title or $45 to title the vehicle in the seller's name for the first time.
+So, before initiating a sale, the seller must complete a Title/License Plate Application (Form MV1) and pay a $20 fee to replace a lost title or a $69.50 fee to title the vehicle in the seller's name for the first time.
 The seller can then sign over this title document to you.

 A vehicle does not have to be registered to be sold.
-As the buyer, you will need to obtain either temporary or permanent license plates within two days of purchasing the car.
+As the buyer, you will need to obtain either temporary or permanent license plates within 2 days of purchasing the car.
 You can do this at any DMV office.
-Temporary plates cost $3.

 Are you currently registered as an Organ Donor?

 Thank you!
 Besure to keep your registration up to date.Update Your Organ